2022 - 2023 School Year!

 Starting 2018-2019 academic year, the School opened a second branch in Caterham where we have classes in the classrooms of Hillcroft Primary School, address: Chaldon Road, Caterham, CR3 5PG

-Starting 2021-2022 school year, Chuchuliga School organised classes for 1st and 2ns year students at the classrooms of OfficeTribe in Royal Tunbridge Wells and now in the new 2022-2023 we have more than 20 children studying there.
+Starting 2021-2022 school year, Chuchuliga School organised classes for 1st and 2ns year students at the classrooms of OfficeTribe in Royal Tunbridge Wells.
 The facilities are located at the very centre of the town at 8a London Road, Tunbridge Wells, Kent TN1 1DA OfficeTribe.

 We enrol new students for the school year